alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/ios.md

 ### Compile the code

-See the [Building iOS/OS X section][building-ios] for instructions on how to compile the application with this service framework.
+See the [Building iOS/OS X][building-ios] section for instructions on how to compile the application with this service framework.

 [building-ios]: /develop/building/ios-osx
 [about-api-guide-ios]: /develop/api-guide/about/ios